Skip to main content

 What happens during processing

 A dub has two time-intensive phases — Dubbing (≈ 2× your video length) and, if enabled, Lip Sync afterwards (≈ 4× your video length).
 These are rough guidelines, not guarantees, and there's no countdown — watch the live status.
-Within Dubbing, the status bar moves through these stages in order:
+Within Dubbing, the status bar moves through several stages in order (Downloading → Processing video → Transcribing → Voice cloning → Speech syncing → Rendering).
+As long as the stage keeps changing and you see no error signal, the dub is working — even if it's slow.
+For the full stage list and timing guidelines, see How long does it take to dub a video?.

 "Assign Voices" is not stuck — it's waiting for you